Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 - Digital out
 - Analog out

-Now we have to connect the `sensor power pin (Vcc)` & `ground pin (Gnd)` to dev board power port, which is `+` pin & `-` pin of port D6:
+Now we have to connect the `sensor power pin (Vcc)` & `ground pin (Gnd)` to the dev board power port, which is the `+` and `-` pins of port D6.
 - VCC -> +
 - GND -> -

-Then for getting the output we have to connect the `output pin (Analog out)` to an `Analog port` of board, which can be A1 or A2.
+Then, to get the output we have to connect the `output pin (Analog out)` to an `Analog Port` of the board, which can be A1 or A2.

 Programming
 ========

-For this section the first thing you need to do is installing [Arduino IDE](https://www.arduino.cc/en/software).
-Install the latest version from their official website.
-For getting started with programming, please complete [this course](https://lab.waziup.io/courses/5_5hHxJIBIk?topic=0).
+For this section, the first thing you need to do is to install the [Arduino IDE](https://www.arduino.cc/en/software).
+Install the latest version on their official website.
+To get started with programming, please complete [this course](https://lab.waziup.io/courses/5_5hHxJIBIk?topic=0).

 This following example contains the bare minimum of code you will need for a sketch to compile properly on Arduino Software (IDE): the `setup()` method and the `loop()` method.
 ```c